dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_errors.rst

 While the effect may be minor for many optimization problems, for others, such as material simulation, it may be significant.
-You can compensate by refining the calibration, applying per-qubit :ref:`param_flux_biases` to nudge the plotted :math:`h` sigmoid to its ideal position.
+You can compensate by refining the calibration, applying per-qubit :ref:`parameter_qpu_flux_biases` to nudge the plotted :math:`h` sigmoid to its ideal position.

 Flux biases can be used to refine the standard calibration.
 [Che2023]_ describes (and links to code) techniques that tune the Hamiltonian to reduce the